Rauf Lala

-Rauf Lala (Urdu: رؤف لالہ; born 1970 in Larkana, Sindh, Pakistan) is a Pakistani comedian, actor, writer, and producer.
+Rauf Lala (Urdu: رؤف لالہ; born 1970) is a Pakistani comedian, actor, writer, and producer.
 Working in Pakistani media for over three decades, he is well known for his comedic talent and stage work.
 Lala has also worked in India, winning season two of The Great Indian Laughter Challenge.
 He participated in Pakistan's Reality TV Show Tamasha Season 1 and emerged as one of the 4 finalists in the show.

 Career

 Rauf Lala began his stage career in 1985, as a comedian in One Day Theater, Karachi, alongside his teacher, Razak Rajo.
 His first commercial show was Susral Bara Janjaal also in 1985, which featured Umer Sharif and Javed Sheikh.

 He has collaborated with Umer Sharif and Moin Akhtar on many stage shows, including Bhudda Ghar Per Hai, and in 1989, Bakra Qistoon Pay, which remains a popular and well-known Pakistani stage show internationally.
 Lala has appeared on several comedy reality shows, gaining popularity on television, as well as appearing in movies in Pakistan and India.

 In 2006, he was invited to appear in season two of The Great Indian Laughter Challenge, an Indian reality television show on channel Star One, which he won.
 He was awarded the title "Comedy Ka Shahenshah", becoming the first Pakistani to win the major Indian contest.
 He appeared alongside actress Bipasha Basu in the final episode.